Fay Taylour: Motorcycling career

 After leaving college, Taylour went to England and started to race motorcycles.
 During the 1920s, she took up motorcycle trials and grasstrack racing and became a major attraction.
 Then, in April 1928, on the opening of the new Leeds (Post Hill) speedway track, where she took part in a couple of races she changed course, favouring this latest form of motorcycling sports, which was very popular, more spectacular and it paid better.
 Already travelling the world, she became a familiar speedway competitor and a big attraction for the crowds in both England and Australia.
 One of her main racing rivals was Yorkshire woman Eva Askquith, against whom she regularly raced in hill climbs, grass tracks and, towards the end of the 1928 season, speedway.

-In 1928 she spent £500 of her own money to travel to race in Australia and New Zealand.
+In 1928, Taylour spent £500 of her own money to travel to race in Australia and New Zealand.
 She was the first rider from Europe to compete in Australia and New Zealand, ending her first race in Australia equalling the track record and beating Western Australia champion Sig Schlam.
-In Melbourne she won against the local champion Reg West.
+In Melbourne, she won against the local champion Reg West.
 She became popular with racing promoters as she could attract crowds of over 30,000 people to watch her race.
 Her popularity led to her appearing on cigarette cards, wearing scarlet racing leathers emblazoned with an Irish flag, and appearing on radio shows.
 Her motorcycle racing career came to an end when women were banned from competing in speedway, in the UK and then in Australia and New Zealand.